dweb-camp-2019/organizing/README.md

 ## Open Calls

-These are public video calls for Q&A about any aspect of the conference.
+These are one-hour long public video calls for Q&A about any aspect of the conference.
 Join us at one of these hours to ask questions about projects, logistics, or any question you may have about DWeb Camp 2019.

 | Time (in PST)   |                              |
 |:----------------|:-----------------------------|